Oplarhigou Lakerda 16, Ierapetra, Crete, Greece

 The Cathedral of St. Georgios, patron saint of Ierapetra, is three-aisled, with a hemispherical dome based on a high drum.
 Morphologically, it follows the rhythm of Orthodox churches built under the Turkish rule, and it is characterized by construction elements of the Ottoman architecture.
 It was built in 1856, according to a founding inscription preserved on the lintel of the south side of the church by a craftsman named Hatzimanolis, who was most likely Carpathian.
 However, on a map of the region of 1640, a church already appeared in its current position.

 When the French general Napoleon Bonaparte was en route to Egypt, he stopped and spent a night in Ierapetra incognito.
 The event is supposed to have taken place on the 26th of June in 1798, a short while before Napoleon reached Egypt and signed his declaration of war against the Mamelukes.
 The old house still holds the pride of the historic visit.
+In 2024 with the presence of the descendant of Napoleon the Great, Charles Bonaparte, Ierapetra officially sealed its membership in the European Federation of Napoleonic Cities as the forty-seventh (47th) member.

 The church of Afentis Christos is regarded as being the oldest church in the town.
 It was built in the 14th century.
 The church contains a number of fine icons and a beautifully carved wooden iconostsasis.
 It is an old custom for the metropolitan to celebrate the Resurrection and the burning of Judas at this church each Easter.